ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## ACE Groupcomm Profiles {#iana-profile}

-IANA is asked to register the following entries in the "ACE Groupcomm Profiles" registry defined in {{Section 11.9 of RFC9594}}.
+IANA is asked to register the following entries in the "ACE Groupcomm Profiles" registry {{ACE.Groupcomm.Profiles}}, within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Name: coap_group_pubsub_app